slitayem/people-counter-intel-openvino/README.md

 # What it does?
 The people counter application demonstrates how to create a smart video IoT solution using `OpenVINO™ Toolkit`.
 The app detects people in a designated area, providing the number of people in the frame, average duration of people in frame, and the total count.
 It also saves a copy of the streamed output and detection results to the local storage device.

+A captured video of the people detection can be found [here](./media/FP16_CPU_person-detection-retail-0013.avi)
 <a name="#how-it-works"></a>
 # How it works?
 The application consists of four components that need to run separately: